nicode-io/The_Starting_Point/README.md

 In this part, we approach the basics of artificial intelligence through libraries allowing us to respond, to recognise sound and finally, facial recognition.

-These libraries are used in the different projects:
+These libraries are used in this part :
 * [Speech Recognition](https://www.codinground.com/speech-recognition/)
 * [PyAudio](https://pypi.org/project/PyAudio/)
 * [Dlib](https://pypi.org/project/dlib/)